-Learning more about EdTech (1)
+Learning more about EdTech (Part 1)

 I’m currently doing an online course, learning more about UX design, and I’ve already provided my course provider some feedback on how they can improve their online course experience … I guess I can’t help myself.
 This experience prompted me to look into the education tech or the “EdTech” space a bit more, starting by checking out both popular educational apps and technology trends within this space.
 In this post, I’ll have a closer look at three popular educational apps in Udemy, Lynda.com and Khan Academy.